From Cat Eye to Classic Wing—Check out the 10 iconic eyeliner trends from every century!

 The invention of liquid eyeliner made winged eyeliner a thing.

-#6 The 70s Disco Makeup – The Thin Line Era
+#5 Inspired By The 70s Disco Makeup – Thin Line Era Was Introduced

 A thin line of slightly winged eyeliner on the upper lid.
 The line is thin and just above the lash line.
 Colored eyeshadows were a huge thing back in the 70s.

-#7 The 80s Punk Twist – Madonna’s Iconic Colored Eye Look
+#6 Hope the 80s Punk Twist Makes A Comeback! – Madonna’s Iconic Colored Eye Look

 Have you seen those super punky-looking color-filled eyes!
-I so wish they’re back.
+I wish they would come back.
 At least I will have some excuse for having it so thick trying to make both my eyes equal. :P

-#8 The Early 2000s Alt-Rock Eyeliner – The Emo Culture Inspiration
+#8 Inspired By The Emo Culture – The Early 2000s Alt-Rock Eyeliner Made The Trend

-#9 The Modern Winged Eyeliner – The Feline Flick
+#9 How Can We Forget The Modern Winged Eyeliner? – The Feline Flick

-#10 The Future – The Geometric Winged Eyeliner
+#10 And Of Course The Future – The Geometric Winged Eyeliner

-While the classic flick is always going to stay, graphic geometric eyes are how the winged eyeliner is being reinvented.
+While the classic flick is forever here to stay, graphic geometric eyes showcase how the winged eyeliner is being reinvented.
 And I’m looking forward to it, given that I’m able to do it (that too equally on both eyes.
 Oh boy…).

 And while we're at it, here's something to make winged eyeliner a little easier for you.
 You're welcome!